 Understand whether your office is truly cramped for space, or if some schedule adjustments--such as meeting days, times or locations--might help alleviate some of the crunch.
 If the latter is the case, some cultural adjustments may save you from expanding to new space too early.

-Abandoned meeting protection will help free up spaces which aren’t in use.
+Abandoned meeting protection will help free up spaces that aren’t in use.
 Enable this feature on spaces with Room Displays to make it extra easy for folks to find available space.
 Here’s how.

 Event and Space Fit: Are spaces and events well-matched?

-Understand whether your office has the right combination of spaces from the Spaces by capacity chart, which tallies the number of spaces which can accommodate individual, small, medium, large, or extra large events.
+Understand whether your office has the right combination of spaces from the Spaces by the capacity chart, which tallies the number of spaces that can accommodate individual, small, medium, large, or extra-large events.
 Event fit only includes spaces that have configured capacity.

 - “Too Small” - the capacity was less than the number of attendees for the event.